 The HP 6075 is a good all-in-one printer for printing photos, but it isn't an ideal option for any other use.
 The color accuracy is excellent and the photo quality is good, but it yields significantly fewer pages than other printers in its price range.
 For more options, check out our recommendations for the best inkjet printers, the best all-in-one printers, and the best home printers.

-The HP ENVY 6055 is better than the HP ENVY 6075.
-The ENVY 6055 has a higher page yield, a lower cost-per-print, and it prints color documents and photos significantly faster.
+The HP ENVY 6055 and the HP ENVY 6075 are quite similar overall.
+The ENVY 6055 has a slightly higher page yield, a lower cost-per-print, and it prints color documents and photos a little bit faster.
 However, the ENVY 6075 comes with a 2-year HP Instant Ink subscription, while you need to sign up for it with the ENVY 6055.

 The Canon PIXMA TR4520 is better than the HP ENVY 6075.
 The Canon produces nicer-looking photos, it prints faster, and it has an automatic document feeder.
 Also, it has a higher page yield for color documents, which results in a lower cost-per-print for color documents and photos.
 On the other hand, the HP has better color accuracy and a higher page yield for black cartridges.